AriFordsham/GHCWiki/surviving-windows.md

 `mintty` is a terminal emulator shipped with the `msys2` distribution (and Cygwin).
 It's not so great; you probably want to use something else (e.g. [ConEmu](https://conemu.github.io/)).

-## Linux on Windows
+## WSL

-Linux on Windows (also known as the Windows Subsystem for Linux, WSL, or Drawbridge) is a project undertaken by Microsoft seeking to add a Windows subsystem to the Windows kernel, allowing full user-mode emulation of a Linux environment.
+Windows Subsystem for Linux (WSL, also known as the Linux on Windows or Drawbridge) is a project undertaken by Microsoft seeking to add a Linux subsystem to the Windows kernel, allowing full user-mode emulation of a Linux environment.
 Currently we don't use LoW for GHC development.
+It exhibits a few infelicities relative to "typical" POSIX systems (e.g. [file locking](https://github.com/haskell/cabal/issues/6551#issuecomment-589212080), and [mmap performance](https://github.com/microsoft/WSL/issues/1671)).

+## WSL2

+Version 2 of WSL abandons the user-space emulation approach in favor of full hypervirtualisation and various driver- and userspace-level interoperability bridges.

 ## Useful tools